rodrigocarlos2/Dictionary/Dictionary/README.md

-# README
+# Dictionary

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application is used for solving a problem of meanings word.

 * Ruby version

+Ruby 2.3.3

 * System dependencies

-* Configuration

-* Database creation
+See Gemfile

-* Database initialization
+* Database

-* How to run the test suite
+Sqlite

-* Services (job queues, cache servers, search engines, etc.)
+* Services

-* Deployment instructions

-* ...
+Insert
+Search